neuronsimulator/nrn/visualization/plotshapeclass.rst

     Description:
-        colors the currently accessed section according to color index (index same as specified in Graph class).
+        colors the specified section according to color index (index same as specified in Graph class).
 If there are several sections to color it is more efficient to make a SectionList and use \ ``.color_list``